Nursing - Practical

 - ALHS 1011 – Anatomy and Physiology (* both BIOL 2113 and BIOL 2114)

 All prerequisite classes are taught both on the DeKalb and Newton campuses and may be taken on either campus or online, if offered.
 After completion of the prerequisites, students are eligible to go through the selection process.
 There is no waiting list for the Practical Nursing Program.

 The PN Selection Process will be held in the first two weeks of June and the last two weeks of September of each year.
-Notification will be on the college website.
-If selected during the summer Selection Process, the class start date will be in the fall semester (August).
-If chosen during the fall PN Selection Process, the class start date will be in the spring (January).
+Notification will be posted on the college website.
+If selected during the summer Selection Process, the class start date will be fall semester (August).
+If chosen during the fall PN Selection Process, the class start date will be spring (January).
 In order to participate in selection, all prerequisite classes must be completed by the end of the semester before selection.
 For example, a student must have all prerequisites completed by the end of spring semester to participate in June selection.

-Students who have completed the prerequisites must take the examination at the DeKalb or Newton B Campus in the Assessment Center during the month of June or September.
+Students who have completed the prerequisites must take the examination at the DeKalb or Newton Campus in the Assessment Center during the month of June or September.
 Scores from other testing centers will not be accepted.
 There is a fee for the TEAS examination.
 The fee must be paid by credit card, debit or gift card (with VISA logo) when registering at www.atitesting.com website.